 In addition to this website, we also post information and photos on the club Facebook & Instagram pages from time to time.
 We have found this to be hugely popular with families and has helped our club expand its marketing and communications to a broader audience.
 However, we are also mindful of family’s entitlement to privacy and value concerns from any parents of their children’s photos appearing on social media against parent’s wishes.
 The same goes for any adults that may be employed in positions requiring a high degree of privacy.
 So, please contact our Communications Co-ordinator if you have any issues.

-For more information please contact our Girls 7s Rugby Co-ordinators:
+For more information please contact our Director of Female Rugby